barrucadu/memo.barrucadu.co.uk/memos/backups.markdown

 popd
 ```

-The script creates the backup inside an `innsmouth` directory: all the
+The script creates the backup inside an `dunwich` directory: all the
 host-specific scripts generate their backup in a folder named after
 the host.
 This was useful in an earlier incarnation of my backup
 scripts, but isn't really necessary now.